railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

 These units are given suggested titles.
 For each operation on a product you can use another unit of measure, as long as it can be found in the same category as the two units already defined.
-If you use another unit of measure, Open ERP automatically handles the conversion of prices and quantities.
+If you use another unit of measure, OpenERP automatically handles the conversion of prices and quantities.

-So if you have 430 Kg of carrots at 5.30 EUR/Kg, Open ERP will automatically make the conversion if you want to sell in tonnes – 0.43 tonnes at 5300 EUR / tonne.
-If you had set a rounding factor of 0.1 for the :guilabel:`tonne` unit of measure then Open ERP will tell you that you have only 0.4 tonnes available.
+So if you have 430 Kg of carrots at 5.30 EUR/Kg, OpenERP will automatically make the conversion if you want to sell in tonnes – 0.43 tonnes at 5300 EUR / tonne.
+If you had set a rounding factor of 0.1 for the :guilabel:`tonne` unit of measure then OpenERP will tell you that you have only 0.4 tonnes available.